 and Detached Editors:

-Of course, the changes a much more than skin deep.
+Of course, the changes are much more than skin deep.
 The new 4.x workbench brings an entirely new programming model.
 The workbench is represented as an EMF model, and is dynamically rendered.
 This completely separates the UI concerns from the application logic and allows for a much more dynamic workbench and a plug-able presentation engine.
 Widgets can now be styled using a CSS Styling Engine:

 The platform now supports dependency injection for common services and a common event bus for all workbench related events.